Climate & Environment Committee

-Please fill out this survey so we can get your input on what the 2020 priorities should be for the Climate & Environment Committee.
-Also, mark your calendars as survey results will be provided during a committee meeting on Tuesday, January 7 at 7 p.m. in the Town Hall.
+Mark your calendars as the 2020 committee priorities survey results will be provided during a committee meeting on Thursday, January 16 at 7 p.m. in the Town Hall.

 We’ve done lots of the legwork for you!
 Shades of Green helps you assess your daily decisions from how you travel, to what you eat or buy, to how you fix up your house or tend your yards.
 Become more aware of the environmental impacts of those decisions and choose greener options.

 Climate Discussion with Congressman Jamie Raskin & Jessica Langerman – October 10, 2019

 The goal of the session was for attendees to discover the core ideas and challenges for how the Green New Deal addresses climate change by creating jobs while simultaneously expanding the use of clean energy.
 Attendees would also understand how bipartisan state and federal proposals for Carbon Pricing is a strong first step for decreasing pollution while increasing innovation.

 The event had a large turnout with four speakers.
 Sisters Rosie and Eleanor Clemons-Cope discussed why they as middle and high school students, respectively, founded MoCo Students for Climate and why it’s important for adults to act.
 Jessica Langerman explained in detail about Carbon Pricing and how ClimateXChange state initiatives are moving the needle.
 Ms. Langerman also recognized Climate Citizens Lobby (organization that was tabling at the event) as the federal version of Carbon Pricing from which ClimateXChange was born.
 Rep. Jamie Raskin discussed the Green New Deal explaining how pricing fits into as it’s a foundational component that will allow the other objectives of the resolution to be achieved.
 You can view the handout from the event here.